izyware/devops/README.md

     chmod 400 private.pem

-# Working with RSYNC to move files around
+# Working with RSYNC to copy and move files around
 If you have SSH access to the containers use:

     export CONTAINER_ID=~/izyware/izy-idman-tools/id/_id_/host;
     izy.devops "rsync?download" $CONTAINER_ID "~/Downloads/" ~/izyware/izy-idman-tools/id/x/Desktop/Downloads/
     izy.devops "rsync?upload" $CONTAINER_ID "~/Downloads/" ~/izyware/izy-idman-tools/id/x/Desktop/Downloads/
     izy.devops "rsync?nodesync" $CONTAINER_ID "~/codepath" appname appparam

+If you prefer to move the files, use the `--remove-source-files` flag at the end.

 If SSH access is not available or you are in an environment where SSH access is not safe, you may start RSYNC as a service on the unsafe environment: